RMerl/asuswrt-merlin/README-merlin.txt

 Documentation
 -------------
-For documentation on how to use the features that are specific to Asuswrt-Merlin, please visit the Wiki:
+For documentation on how to use the features that are specific to Asuswrt-Merlin, as well as additional guides, please consult the
+wiki:

 https://github.com/RMerl/asuswrt-merlin/wiki